BertaCespedesSarrias/ModalityAgnosticSeg/README.md

 │
 └── labelsTs/                         # Label niftis (*.nii.gz) for testing set
 ```
 Once this is done, the model can be fine-tuned by calling the following command.
-The variables work as follows:

-**n_classes**: Number of labels, e.g., if you have 3 organs and background, NCLASSES=3.
-If running with partial-loss, set it to the total number of labels across the datasets provided.
-In the data used for experimentation n_classes was set to 10.

-**train_amount**: number of annotated volumes from imagesTr and labelsTr that you want to use for training.

-**partial_loss**: Flag to use partial loss.
-Set to True if running with datasets with different number of labels.
-Note the code provided has been tailored to two datasets using 10 and 7 labels, CT and MRI respectively.
-If using other datasets revisit the label mapping in the partial loss class.

 **Fine-tuning with partial-loss:**